ImperialCollegeLondon/Visual2/README.md

 ## Dependency Upgrade

 * FABLE used is v1.3.
-FABLE will upgrade to v2.x at some point (2019?) which no doubt break quite a lot, but the old FABLE will remain available for quite some time.
+FABLE will upgrade to v2.x at some point (2019?) which no doubt will break quite a lot, but the old FABLE will remain available for quite some time.
+This upgrade will need to be done at some point.
-* Electron used is 2.0.0.
-This partly breaks `electron-packager` (no mips distro yet) but other OSes can be packaged by specifying `--platform=<platform>` and `--arch-<arch>` options.
-AFAIK electron could eb downgraded without any problems to 1.8.2.
+* Electron used is 1.8.6.
+Upgrade Electron with care noting that as well as the app running OK, the packaging (electron-packager) must work.
 * F# is v4.1.
 Update to v4.2 not required but should be painless when needed.
-* Monaco-editor is v0.12, which fixes an annoying markdown display bug.
+* Monaco-editor is v0.12, which fixes an annoying markdown display bug. v0.13 does not contain anything more useful AFAIK but the upgrade should be made at some point.
 * Node, Yarn.
 Versions are baked in by `yarn.lock`.
 Yarn is currently 1.5.1 but update should be fine.
 * Webpack.
 Current is v3.11.
 No idea when/if a major change to this will happen.